AHMAD-USM/event-market-place/README.md

 # event-market-place
-the coonct event planner to service
+the connect event planner to service